 Your money is safe in an escrow account.

 Do I Get My Money Back If I Don’t Close?

 Often a buyer will wonder if is earnest money is refundable.
-Your earnest money deposit is refundable under certain terms in your purchase contract.
+Your good faith deposit is refundable under certain terms in your purchase contract.

 A contract will have contingencies to protect a homebuyers deposit money.

 Contingencies in a real estate contract are where something must happen by a certain date for the sale to occur.
 If not, the contract can be withdrawn and any monies held in escrow are returned.

 A common contingency is a mortgage contingency.
 A buyer under a mortgage contingency clause is given 30-45 days to secure mortgage commitment.
 If they do not do so by a certain date, they can withdraw and the contract is null and void with all monies will be returned.

 If you buying a home is contingent on another event happening talk to your attorney and make sure a contingency allows you to back out of a contract and have your earnest money refunded if the event does not occur.

 - Home Inspection Contingency